Aflaj Systems in Oman: Community-Led Water Management in Practice

 Jana Rammal, Doctoral School of Science of Technology/ Foras Khadra, Lebanon

-Participants during their visit to the UNESCO Chair on Water Aflaj Studies, together with Dr. Majid Labbaf, 2 December 2025.
+Participants during their visit to the UNESCO Chair on Water Aflaj Studies.

 Experiencing Effective Water Management First-Hand in Oman

-A visit to the community-managed Aflaj system in Izki and Nizwa, Oman, were a part of the Shiraka Water Management training programme led by The Hague Academy for Local Governance.
-This training brings together civil servants and water professionals from across the MENA region who are involved in shaping and implementing water policies.
+A visit to the community-managed Aflaj system in Izki and Nizwa, Oman, was a part of the Shiraka Water Management training programme that brings together water professionals from across the MENA region who are involved in shaping and implementing water policies.

-For participants in the Shiraka programme, visiting the aflaj and receiving an introduction into how water management can be led by local communities was a highlight of the programme.
-Seeing local guardians oversee water management systems, reinforced the importance of trust, clear rules, and community ownership in water management.
+For them, the visit was a highlight of the programme.
+Seeing local guardians oversee water management systems reinforced the importance of trust, clear rules, and community ownership in water management as discussed in various sessions during the training programme.

-The Aflaj in Oman demonstrate that effective water governance depends on systems that involve the local water users, rely on traditional knowledge of water variability, climate and agriculture, that are trusted, and are able to coordinate across users and levels of authority.
+The Aflaj in Oman demonstrate that effective water governance depends on systems that involve local water users, include traditional knowledge of water variability, climate and agriculture, and coordinate effectively between users and different levels of government.

-“The aflaj systems illustrate how water governance works best when rules, responsibilities, and trust are clearly shared across levels, from communities to institutions.
-For public officials, seeing these relationships in practice helps translate governance principles into real-world application, which is why visits like this are a core element of the training programme.
+“The aflaj systems illustrate how water governance works best when rules, responsibilities, and trust are clearly shared between all stakeholders, from communities to institutions.
+For public officials, seeing this cooperation in practice helps translate governance principles into real-world application, which is why visits like this are a core element of the training programme.

 — Elena Masterova, Programme Manager and Trainer at The Hague Academy